 The following organizations grant accreditation to institutions of higher learning located anywhere in the United States and abroad:

 - AACSB: The Association to Advance Collegiate Schools of Business (AACSB International) grants national accreditation to undergraduate and graduate business administration and accounting degree programs.
 AACSB International accreditation is widely regarded as the highest level of accreditation for business schools, as only 25 percent of U.S. business schools achieve AACSB International accreditation—the hallmark of excellence in management education.

-- ACBSP: The Association of Collegiate Business Schools and Programs (ACBSP) accredits smaller private and public schools that offer associate's, baccalaureate, master's and doctoral-level business degrees that focus on teaching.
+- ACBSP: The Accreditation Council for Collegiate Business Schools and Programs (ACBSP) accredits smaller private and public schools that offer associate's, baccalaureate, master's and doctoral-level business degrees that focus on teaching.
 The ACBSP's national accrediting standards place an emphasis on how the school achieves teaching excellence through outcomes assessment.
 The accreditation standards are based on quality and the continuous improvement process.

 - CHEA: The Council for Higher Education Accreditation (CHEA) is a non-governmental association of 3,000 degree-granting colleges and universities dedicated to maintaining academic quality through accreditation.
 The CHEA recognizes 60 institutional and program-specific accrediting organizations, such as the AACSB, ACBSP and DETC, as well as the regional accrediting bodies listed below.

-- DETC: The Distance Education and Training Council (DETC) grants program-specific accreditation to online or distance learning programs that have been in existence for at least two years.
+- DEAC: The Distance Education Accrediting Commission (DEAC) grants program-specific accreditation to online or distance learning programs that have been in existence for at least two years.